 Although you could get a beer at the cafe at the pool at the airport pool, the first real pool bar was at the Perry Holiday.
-The pool and deck were small in comparison to today’s places, but in the 1980s, the pool offered an opportunity to swim, tan and enjoy those popular adult beverages that are fun to drink while sitting in a lounge chair; Bay Lodging Resort not only built a pool with a bar, but it was half inside and half outside.
-Is also features the Buckeye Tiki Bar which serves up some mighty fine cocktails and has grown to be one of the most popular places on the island to catch the Ohio State Game.
+The pool and deck were small in comparison to today’s places.
+Still, in the 1980s, the pool offered an opportunity to swim, tan, and enjoy those popular adult beverages that are fun to drink while sitting in a lounge chair; Bay Lodging Resort not only built a pool with a bar, but it was half inside and half outside.
+It also features the Buckeye Tiki Bar, which serves up some mighty fine cocktails and has become one of the most popular places on the island to catch the Ohio State Game.

 Mist, the pool close by at the Commodore Motel, has a tropical theme, waterfall, loads of lounge space, and private cabanas.
 New this year at Mist is a Tree House Bar.
 The Put-in-Bay Resort & Conference Center also has a sizeable 44,000-gallon pool with a DJ stand, 40-person Jacuzzi hot tub, and swim-up bar.
 This is one of the most popular Put-in-Bay Pools & Swim Up Bars on the island and always seems to be the cleanest.

 This is the bar where some fun, boisterous contests take place occasionally and host one of the most affordable Put-in-Bay Restaurants, the Blue Marlin Bar & Grill.